kshaffer/courses/theory1.md

 **Unit I and II assessments are due at the end of Unit II (November 4).
 Unit III assessments are due at the end of Unit III.**

-**To obtain a D in this course,** students must pass all of the following *fundamentals* assessments *by the end of Unit II*.
-These will be given as timed quizzes, either in class or online.
+Following are the *fundamentals* concepts, due by the end of Unit II.
 Once passed, a student does not need to take a quiz on that concept again.
 Read all as "I can . . ."

 - **meter** – recognize the meter of a short musical excerpt from the musical notation and time signature (simple/compound, duple/triple/quadruple).
 - **time signatures** – write the appropriate time signature given a specified meter.